w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 ## Table with header cells in the top row and first column
 {:.ex}

-This table of opening times has header information contained in both the top row and the first column.
-All header cells are marked up as `<th>` cells, additionally we add `scope` attributes with the values `col` (to the top row header cells) and `row` (to the first column header cells).
+The following table of opening times has header information in both, the top row and the first column.
+All header cells are marked up as `<th>` cells with add `scope` attributes added.

+In the header row, the `col` value for `scope` associates each heading cell with the data cells in the column.
+In the header column, the `row` value associates the individual headings with their rows.

 {::nomarkdown}
 <%= sample_start %>